Exclusive-PG/react-app-js/README.md

 ## `Chair store (React + Redux)`

-`You can download the project or` [check online version](https://exclusive-pg.github.io/react-deploy/#/react-deploy/home)
+`You can download the project or check `[the online version](https://exclusive-pg.github.io/react-deploy/#/react-deploy/home)

 ## Available Scripts